KansasCityWomeninTechnology/cocktails-worksheets/docs/html/3-tag-attributes/README.md

    ![](images/flickr-filter.png ":class=image-border")
 4. Choose your favorite image, click on it and click on the download icon in the lower right corner.
 You get to choose what size you'd like on your page.
 Name it something easy to remember.
    ![](images/download.png ":class=image-border")
 5. Now let's connect our StackBlitz to GitHub repository to upload the image.
-Click `connect repository` button on the top-left of the screen.
+Click `Create a repository` button on the top left corner of the screen.
    ![](images/stackblitz-connect-repo.png ":class=image-border")
 6. Name the repository `Intro to html`.
    ![](images/stackblitz-create-repo.png ":class=image-border")